Shogun (Trivium album): Influences, style and themes

 Shogun largely features a continuation of the band playing thrash metal, metalcore, and progressive metal, the latter exhibited by technical instrumentation and longer song lengths.
 It sees a prominent return of Matt Heafy's screaming vocals, which were a rare occurrence on The Crusade.
 The album is also the band's first album produced by Nick Raskulinecz.
 In an interview for About.com, Heafy described the album's musical direction as a combination of various aspects including: "the past, present, and future of Trivium, all on one CD" and that is the "next evolutionary step".
 When asked about the change in his singing style, he said: "It's the kind of thing that happened naturally."
-Shogun heavily features 7-string guitars and 5-string bass guitars, which had been used sparingly on The Crusade.

-The group did not want to make an album where all songs had the same singing style, like in The Crusade, and decided to just let their music flow naturally and unbiased.
-Unlike The Crusade, which had some songs focusing on famous and controversial murders/crimes, this album has a few songs that deal with ancient Japanese military customs and several regarding Greek mythology, some serving as metaphors to be interpreted by the listener.
-"Into the Mouth of Hell We March" and "Torn Between Scylla and Charybdis" detail the story of Odysseus choosing whether to face the giant whirlpool Charybdis or the 6-headed monster Scylla.
-"He Who Spawned the Furies" is about the Titan Cronus devouring his children and castrating his father Uranus, creating Aphrodite and the Erinýes (the Furies).
-"Of Prometheus and the Crucifix" references the daily torment of Prometheus and alludes to crucifixion of Jesus Christ, serving as a metaphor for enduring torment by the public for daring to contribute something new to society.
-"Like Callisto to a Star in Heaven" is written from the perspective of the nymph Callisto, detailing her rape and impregnation by Zeus and her transformations into a bear and into Ursa Major.
-"Down from the Sky" features a contemporary theme, chastising those who spark wars for profit or religion, and warning of nuclear holocaust.

-With a duration of over 11 minutes, the album's title track is the longest Trivium have ever recorded.
+Heafy had known of the term shogun and, learning more while visiting Japan, wanted to use it as a title around the time The Crusade was being released.
+Heafy brought it up again while writing the new album, feeling it encapsulated the album's sound.
+He cited Japanese, Greek, and Judeo-Christian themes as inspirations, such as the first song being named after kiri-sute gomen.
+While songs share themes, the album is not a concept album, and the songs use the themes to "further the lyrics even more" rather than directly retelling the stories.